-How To Fly A Helicopter In Hong Kong
+How To Get A Helicopter License In Hong Kong

 You may feel you're ready to start training right away so you can take to the sky, but unlike your driver's licence, there are medical standards you must meet before obtaining a helicopter pilot licence.